FluffySnowman/FluffySnowman/README.md

 Name's Fluffy and I do things with computers.
 You can find me on <a target="_blank" rel="me" href="https://t.me/FluffySnowman">Telegram</a> or on Discord:`@fluffysnowman` or `FluffySnowman#1337`

-### [UPDATES] ->
+### [Recent Projects] ->
-- Currently working on a self-hostable networking tool in Go, with join notifications, statistics, report generation, security alerts and much more.
+- [AutoVirt](https://github.com/FluffuSnowman/autovirt) - Virtual Machine (Qemu) automation tool built in rust.

+- Building a linux compatible, performant (hopefully) and modern OS/Kernel from scratch in Zig/C.

-- [Snowpass](https://github.com/FluffySnowman/SnowPass) is a fully featured, cross-platform, CLI password manager.
+- [Snowpass](https://github.com/FluffySnowman/SnowPass) - Fully featured, cross-platform, CLI password manager.

-- I'm making a database from scratch (first in C, then Go, then Rust, and now Zig) which has features that no other database has.
-Will be made public once its actually usable.

 - New documentation website [snowdocs.dev](https://snowdocs.dev) which is a revamp of my old blog which is a revamp of the older one and a revamp of that and so on... (which has now been deleted)

 - [Vortexus](https://github.com/fluffysnowman/vortexus) is a tool that can be used to create working projects in minutes

 - [thed0xmachine](https://github.com/FluffySnowman/thed0xmachine) is a project that I'm gonna be working on in the future.
 Use this wisely 👀 🖥️

+Incomplete/Not currently public projects:

+- Making a database from scratch (first in C, then Go, then Rust, and now Zig) which has features that no other database has.
+Will be made public once its actually usable.
+- Currently working on a self-hostable networking tool in Go, with join notifications, statistics, report generation, security alerts and much more.

 ## Sites